• Recipe Index

 • Pomegranate (optional): If you want to make your own juice or add a few of the arils to your cocktail, pick up a pomegranate when in season in late fall and early winter.
 See the note and photos below for tips on how to cut easily cut open a pomegranate.

-See the recipe card below for the full list of ingredients and quantities.
+See the recipe card below for the complete list of ingredients and quantities.

 🔪 How to cut a pomegranate

 I admit I did not know how to cut open a pomegranate until recently.
-The couple of times I had tried in the past were a mess, and my counter looked like a murder scene—that juice sure stains.
+The couple of times I had tried in the past were a mess, and my counter looked like a murder scene-that juice sure stains.
 I finally learned the easiest way to cut one open.
-Heres how.
+Here's how.

 a pomegranate on a cutting board with the top sliced off